 Sobriety checkpoints are roadblocks in Colorado where police check you for DUI or DWAI.
 Every motorist that goes through checkpoints can get stopped and questioned.
-But police are only allowed to detain suspects who show signs and symptoms of being intoxicated.
+Though police are only allowed to detain you if you show signs and symptoms of being intoxicated.

 - St. Patrick’s Day,